JustinGOSSES/glasstiredatahack/ideas_justin.md

 - Story
 	- What is the distribution!
 		- Science vs. Art
 		- 	What is the categorization?
 			- What are mapped areas
 				- Types of art go here & types of science go here
 		- event frequency for each venue as timeline
 		- artist total appearances
 		- new artists with multiple appearances
 		- lost artists with multiple appearances
 		- total number of events at venue
 	-
 - Exploration with Kepler
 - Exploration with Tableau
 - Exploration with Tensorboard

+Kepler Idea:
+- Dots for:
+	-venue/jobs
+- Dots color for:
+	-venue type
+	-job industry
+- heatmap/elevation of grid for:
+	-  counts within a grid square for art events or art venues | science job company buildings
+- Arc & brush:
+	- artists at more than one venue
+	- science job term at more than one location
+- Arc Color:
+	- does artist at more than one venue appear to go to different venue type?